benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 Without a relationship with that other person, you can still try to know about someone else's situation, but you're making assumptions at best if you don't know the other person.
-And assumptions can be wrong.
+And your assumptions will be wrong.
+Probably more often than not.

 Another aspect which makes empathy an easy concept in theory but more complex in reality is, that it can and is easily mistaken with sympathy.
 Sympathy is empathy plus actually feeling the other person's feelings.
 Which is not always helpful.
-It may even be confusing, because it may reinforce your belief that your assumptions about another person's situation are correct.
+It may even be confusing, because it may reinforce your belief that your assumptions about another person's situation are correct. (h/t to [Oren Ellenbogen][oren] for making this distinction clear to me)

 #### Excellent Communicator